MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/legacy/live-create-and-test-creators-title.md

 ---
-title: Create an app and publish it for testing, for Creators
+title: Creating an app and publishing it for testing, for Creators
 description: Creating a new Creators app in Partner Center, and publishing it to the test environment. ms.assetid: ced4d708-e8c0-4b69-aad0-e953bfdacbbf ms.date: 04/04/2017